 - 1 small yellow onion halved and thinly sliced

-- 2 cloves garlic matchsticks
+- 2 cloves garlic cut into matchsticks

 - 1 small zucchini halved lengthwise and thinly sliced